Smallville season 9: Characters

-Making return appearances this season are Toyman, who last appeared in season eight's episode "Requiem", along with another appearance from Martian Manhunter.
-Serinda Swan returned as Zatanna for an early 2010 episode, titled "Warrior".
-The characters Victor Stone and Dinah Lance returned for the season finale; Victor Stone has not been seen since the season six episode "Justice", and Dinah Lance has not made an appearance since the season eight finale.
+Making return appearances this season are Toyman, who last appeared in season eight's episode "Requiem", along with another appearance from John Jones.
+Serinda Swan returned as Zatanna for the episode "Warrior".
+The characters Victor Stone and Dinah Lance returned for the season finale; Victor has not been seen since the season six episode "Justice", and Dinah has not made an appearance since the season eight finale.

 Callum Blue was also cast in the series regular role of Zod.
 His character was first mentioned in season five, when Brainiac used Lex Luthor's body as a physical vessel for Zod's spirit to inhabit.
-In an interview, Peterson and executive producer Kelly Souders explained that this version of Zod is different from the one who appeared in prior seasons.
+In an interview, Peterson and Souders explained that this version of Zod is different from the one who appeared in prior seasons.
 The execs classify this incarnation as "Major Zod", as opposed to his typical "General Zod" identifier and reveal that throughout season nine "the venomous side of Zod rises because he experiences a few key betrayals with our beloved characters".
 Zod is also accompanied by Kryptonians Faora, his wife in the comics, and Basqat.
-Julian Sands was cast as Jor-El for the seventh episode of season nine, "Kandor".
-Until now, Jor-El has been a disembodied voice emanating from Clark's ship in season two, the Kawatche cave walls in season three and four, and then the Fortress of Solitude from season five onward.
-Annette O'Toole and Michael McKean returned to reprise their roles as Martha Kent and Perry White, respectively.
-O'Toole has not made an appearance since the season six finale, when her character left for the United States Senate, and McKean has not appeared since his first guest spot in season three.
+Julian Sands was cast as Jor-El for the episode "Kandor".
+Until then, Jor-El has been a disembodied voice emanating from Clark's ship in season two, the Kawatche cave walls in season three and four, and then the Fortress of Solitude from season five onward.
+Former series regular Annette O'Toole and guest star Michael McKean reprised their roles as Martha Kent and Perry White, respectively.
+O'Toole has not made an appearance since the season six finale, when her character left for the United States Senate, and McKean has not appeared since his first guest appearance in season three.
 Both actors appeared in the penultimate episode of the season.
-Executive producer Brian Peterson revealed that White's reintroduction into the series shows him moving closer to his destiny as the Editor-in-Chief of the Daily Planet, as well as his first meeting with Lois Lane, while Martha and Clark's reunion had an "unexpected surprise".
+Peterson revealed that White's reintroduction into the series shows him moving closer to his destiny as the editor-in-chief of the Daily Planet, as well as his first meeting with Lois, while Martha and Clark's reunion had an "unexpected surprise".